lihbr/akte/docs/content/get-started.md

 - [Check out the examples to get inspiration ›](/examples)

 [^1]: Akte also works with plain JavaScript!
 While most of the snippets in the documentation are TypeScript, don't be afraid of them.
 Everything works the same way or is indicated so when otherwise~
 [^2]: You can omit `html-minifier-terser` if you don't want HTML to be minified by Akte.
-You will need to disable explicitely the `minifyHTML` option of the Vite plugin, [see its configuration](/api#akte-plugin).
+You will need to disable explicitly the `minifyHTML` option of the Vite plugin, [see its configuration](/api#akte-plugin).